And the gold for dramatic gesture goes to ..

 Perhaps fellow Olympians could learn from the ultimately defeated Cho.

-Despite looking perplexed at the bizarre turn of events, he left the mat without dissent and refused to criticise referees.
+Despite looking perplexed at the bizarre turn of events, he left the mat without dissent and refused to criticize referees.

 "I thought I had won," he said.
 "We both won bronze medals so I'm very happy."